Petris15/FiveM-AdvancedDriveBy/README.md

 [![][product-screenshot]](https://i.imgur.com/OcNHFwy.png)

 This script has been created especially for FiveM Roleplay servers but can be used for others, too!
-It restricts the player's drive-by by not allowing him drive-by if he is driving with higher speed that setted in script configuration.
+It restricts the player's drive-by by not allowing him/her drive-by if he is driving with higher speed that setted in script configuration.

 ## Installation